HAVE YOU SEEN EDDIE?

 • etc...etc...

-So the subject of the students' confidence in their ability to learn is a crucial one and much of the detailed advice I have to give on the subject of teaching guitar is focussed on this.
+So the subject of the students' confidence in their ability to learn is a crucial one and much of the detailed advice I have to give on the subject of teaching guitar is focused on this.

-Related articles
+Related Pages

-Space to learn
+Space to Learn